 The verdict was probably due to the great admiration felt for the accused by the jurors due to his outstanding bushmanship in driving the stolen cattle to South Australia for sale.
 Rolf Boldrewood based a story in “Robbery Under Arms” on this event and based his character “Captain Starlight” on Redford.

-Charles and Ellen lived a home called “Beaumont” which was built on the second portion of land purchased by their son William on the corner of Gladstone Road and Gloucester Street.
+Charles and Ellen lived a home called “Beaumont” which was built in the early 1860s on the land purchased by their son William at the corner of Gladstone Road and Gloucester Street.
 They rented it out for periods of time from 1865 when they were residing outside of Brisbane during Charles’ career as a judge.
 Their first tenant was in fact Judge Shepperd, before he built his own home across the road.

-After Charles’ death, Beaumont had been rented out by the family.
-On the afternoon of the 10th of January 1884, the two storey wooden house was destroyed in a spectacular fire, visible all over Brisbane.
+After Charles’ death, Beaumont had been rented again out by the family.
+On the afternoon of the 10th of January 1884, the two storey wooden house was destroyed in a spectacular fire , visible all over Brisbane.
 One can imagine the horror of the family watching the conflagration from their vantage point at Cooltigue just down the hill.
 Ellen lost furniture and other valuable items stored in the house.

 The fire brigade could do little as there was no reticulated water on Highgate Hill.
 This situation persisted until the construction of the service reservoir just across the street from the location of Beaumont, as described in a previous post, Highgate Hill Reservoir 1889